 If you know or have worked with C++ or Java, you can relate this concept to implementing abstract functions/methods.
 Frameworks have a wider scope and include almost everything required to make a custom user application.
 Some of the popular frameworks are Node.js, AngularJS, etc.

 Library vs Framework: The Key Difference

-Both the Library and Framework plays a vital role in software development.
+Both the Library and Framework play a vital role in software development.
 A library performs a specific or well-defined operation, whereas a framework provides a skeleton where programmers define the application content of the operation.

 I hope this article helped you understand the difference between a library and a framework.
 There are thousands of libraries available for almost every language, and helping programmers to reuse the code written by others.
 On the other hand, frameworks help them focus on development rather than issues.